The Importance of Finding Common Ground Through Compromise

 The Dayton Agreement

 The Dayton Agreement, signed in 1995, brought an end to the devastating Bosnian War.
 The conflict had torn apart the former Yugoslavia, resulting in ethnic violence and displacement.
 Negotiators from various ethnic and political backgrounds came together to reach a compromise that established the framework for peace in Bosnia and Herzegovina.
 The agreement divided the country into two entities with significant autonomy for each, and it created mechanisms for power sharing and reconciliation.
-This compromise provided the foundation for stability and the possibility of future cooperation among previously warring factions.
+This compromise laid the foundation for stability and paved the way for future cooperation among previously warring factions.

 Truth and Reconciliation Commission – South Africa: Healing Through Understanding